Nucc/lucie/README.md

 &lt;/configuration&gt;
 </pre>

-The template defines an Nginx configuration. `HostController#create` use applies this template and place the result on `@server` to `/etc/nginx/vhosts/lucy.ie`.
+The template defines an Nginx configuration. `HostController#create` applies this template and render its content on `@server` to `/etc/nginx/vhosts/lucy.ie`.

 <pre>
 # /app/templates/nginx/vhost: